 Calculate new member fees.
 If you added any new members and want them to be members before your new charter starts January 1.
 Use the worksheet below to calculate the total payment due.

 2. Corrections to Roster.
-After you complete IR, if you discover errors in the recharter printout, you must manually correct the printout and recalculate the BSA National Charter Fee on the signature page of the printout.
+If you discover errors in the recharter printout, you must manually correct the printout and recalculate the BSA National Charter Fee on the signature page of the printout.
 Corrections to existing information must be made by drawing a fine-point straight line through information to be changed.
 THE OLD INFORMATION STILL MUST BE READABLE SO THAT IT CAN FOUND AND CHANGED.
 Use a ruler and fine point pen to draw a single line through information to be corrected.
 Print new information as neatly as possible above the lined-out information.
 DO NOT USE A HIGHLIGHTER TO MARK CHANGES.
 If you add a new youth or adult member, to the roster also be sure to add the new member to the new youth or new adult lists on the page preceding the signature page.

 a.
 For each new youth member in the list: